-Kate Forbes, the Public Finance Minister, has set out the Scottish Government’s budget plans for the year ahead.
+Kate Forbes, the Finance Secretary, has reached an agreement with the Scottish Greens to pass our budget plans for the next year.

-While Westminster continues to obsess with Brexit, fails to recognise the climate crisis and delivers regressive policies that hurt the most vulnerable in our society, we have chosen a different path for Scotland.
+While Westminster continues to obsess with Brexit, fails to recognise the climate crisis and delivers regressive policies that hurt the most vulnerable in our society, we are choosing a different path for Scotland.

 Here’s what you need to know.